rmlanman/unanet-browser-extension/firefox/README.md

 ##Install

 * Save and open the [Unanet Firefox Add-On](https://github.com/nearinfinity/unanet-browser-extension/blob/master/firefox/unanet-firefox-extension.xpi?raw=true).
 * If updates are disabled, you may need to go into the Add-ons Manager to receive updates.
-Otherwise the Unanent Firefox Add-on updates automatically.
+Otherwise the Unanet Firefox Add-on updates automatically.

 ## Build